mdeliw/md/Git.md

 ## Checkout

-Copy files from history or stage to the wd, and to optionally switch branches.
+Copy files from Head or Staging to the Working Directory, and to optionally switch branches.

 - If the commit name is provided, the files are copied from commit to staging and wd.
 - If commit name is not provided, the files are copied from staging  to wd.